KxSystems/docs/docs/basics/files.md

 ## :fontawesome-solid-hands-helping: Connections

-Persistent connections enable repeated operations on a file without repeatedly opening and closing it.
+A persistent connection enables multiple operations on a file without repeatedly opening and closing it.

 Opening a connection to a file returns a handle to the connection.
 The handle takes the form of an int that is also an applicable value.